 Check out our picks for best things to do in during your one day in Dublin.

-Shop until you Drop
+Shop Until You Drop

 Why not spend your one day in Dublin enjoying some shopping?
 Some of the best shopping in Ireland is all in one concentrated area near the famous Dublin Spire, the giant silver needle you can’t miss while exploring the city, on Henry Street.

-*Be sure to stop by a Three Mobile here which allows you to get an unlimited data SIM card for your mobile phone for $20 a month!
+Tip: Be sure to stop by a Three Mobile here which allows you to get an unlimited data SIM card for your mobile phone for $20 a month!
 So if Dublin is just a stop before exploring the rest of the country you may want to pop in here and get yourself an affordable SIM.

-Walk the Ha’Penny Bridge
+Cross the Ha’Penny Bridge

-Don’t miss crossing the Ha’Penny bridge when you’re walking from Temple Bar to the Dublin Spire or vice versa.
-The bridge actually gets its name from the old toll they used to charge people to cross the bridge.
-The bridge is an integral part of Dublin’s history that they even made a limited edition coin featuring the Ha’Penny Bridge.
+Don’t miss crossing the Ha’Penny Bridge when you’re walking from Temple Bar to the Dublin Spire or vice versa.
+It actually gets its name from the old toll they used to charge people to cross.
+The bridge is an integral part of Dublin’s history that they even made a limited edition coin featuring it!

 Besides having an absolutely beautiful campus to admire, Trinity College is one of the things to do during your one day in Dublin.
-Trinity College is not only one of the most prestigious colleges in Europe but also one of the biggest tourist attractions in Ireland.
+It is not only one of the most prestigious colleges in Europe but also one of the biggest tourist attractions in Ireland.

-This university is home to the famous Book of Kells, the ancient Latin new testament made by Celtic monks as early as 800 AD.
+This university is also home to the famous Book of Kells, the ancient Latin new testament made by Celtic monks as early as 800 AD.
 The Book of Kells is what draws visitors in, but the old library here is another magnificent site to see on its own and feels straight out of a Harry Potter movie.
 Just look and you’ll easily see why this is one of the most famous and beautiful libraries in the world.

 If you’re an Oscar Wilde fan you can also visit the exterior of his birthplace at 21 Westland Row.
 But do not try to go inside as this is a writing center for the students at Trinity College, you wouldn’t want to disturb or disrupt a lecture.

 One of the more eerie sites to see during your one day in Dublin is the Kilmainham Gaol.
 This jail is famous in Irish history and one of Europe’s largest unoccupied jails.
 Famous for being the place of the 1916 executions of Irish rebels by the British and public hangings took place here even earlier.
 Now it is said that the jail is extremely haunted and you can tour inside.